-As a general rule, you should be spending roughly 40% of your allocated content marketing time creating content and 60% of your time looking to increase the reach of that content.
 After all, it doesn’t matter how incredible your content is, if it doesn’t reach anybody there is very little point to it at all.

 In this article, we cover some tips on how we can leverage and repurpose blog content to increase your business's reach.
 O, and it will save you a tonne of time in the process.